Cerebral cortex damage can cause serious problems, depending on the location of the injury.

 - Poor problem-solving and initiative

-Damage to the front of the cerebral cortex can also cause motor problems such as weakness and paralysis.
+Damage to the front of the cerebral cortex can also cause physical problems like weakness and paralysis.

 Parietal Lobe Damage

-The somatosensory cortex is located on the parietal lobe.
+The somatosensory cortex is located within the parietal lobe.
 This makes the parietal lobe responsible for processing sensory information.
 It also helps you process numbers.

-Therefore, cerebral cortex damage that occurs on the parietal lobe can cause problems with sensation and perception.
-Some common symptoms include:
+Therefore, cerebral cortex damage that occurs in the parietal lobe can cause problems with sensation and perception.
+Some common signs and symptoms include:

 - Poor hand-eye coordination

 Parietal lobe damage can also cause difficulties with writing, called agraphia.
 This disability does not affect a person’s intelligence.
 They know what they want to say, but they can no longer put the words to paper.